Rallying Adversarial Techniques against Deep Learning for Network Security

 \section{Abstract}

-Recent advance in artificial intelligence and the increasing need for powerful defensive measures in the domain of network security, have lead to the adoption of deep learning approaches for use in network intrusion detection systems (NIDS).
-These methods have achieved superior performance against conventional network attacks, which enable the deployment of practical security systems to unique and dynamic sectors.
-Adversarial machine learning, unfortunately, has recent shown that deep learning models are inherently vulnerable to adversarial modifications on their input data.
-Because of this susceptibility, the deep learning models deployed to power a network defense could in fact be the weakest entry point for compromising a network system.
-In this paper, we show that by modifying on average as little as $1.38$ of input features, an adversary can generate malicious inputs which effectively fool a deep learning based NIDS.
-Therefor, when designing such systems, it is crucial to consider the performance from not only the conventional network security perspective but also the adversarial machine learning domain.
+Recent advances in artificial intelligence and the increasing need for robust defensive measures in network security have led to the adoption of deep learning approaches for network intrusion detection systems (NIDS).
+These methods have achieved superior performance against conventional network attacks, enabling unique and dynamic security systems in real-world applications.
+Adversarial machine learning, unfortunately, has recently shown that deep learning models are inherently vulnerable to adversarial modifications on their input data.
+In this work, we explore the potential of adversarial entities to compromise such vulnerabilities to compromise deep learning-based NIDS systems.
+Specifically, we show that by modifying on average as little as $1.38$ of an observed packet's input features, an adversary can generate malicious inputs that effectively fool a target deep learning-based NIDS.
+Therefore, it is crucial to consider the performance from the conventional network security perspective and the adversarial machine learning domain when designing such systems.